EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 ## Verifying the Request ## {#ssec-verify-request}

-Upon receiving a secure multicast request message, a listener endpoint proceeds as described in Section 7.2 of {{I-D.ietf-core-object-security}}, with the following modifications:
+Upon receiving a secure multicast request message, a listener endpoint proceeds as described in Section 7.2 of {{I-D.ietf-core-object-security}}, with the following modifications.

 1. The listener endpoint retrieves the Group Identifier from the "gid" parameter of the received COSE object.
-Then, it uses the Group Prefix from the Group Identifier together with the destination IP address of the multicast request message to identify the correct group's Security Context.
+Then, it uses the Group Identifier together with the destination IP address of the multicast request message to identify the correct group's Security Context.

 2. The listener endpoint retrieves the Sender ID from the "kid" parameter of the received COSE object.
 Then, the Sender ID is used to retrieve the correct Recipient Context associated to the multicaster endpoint and used to process the request message.
 When receiving a secure multicast CoAP request message from that multicaster endpoint for the first time, the listener endpoint creates a new Recipient Context, initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, and includes the multicaster endpoint's public key.